This post may contain affiliate links for your convenience. Read our disclosure policy.

 Clean the wicker chargers really well.
 After sitting in a thrift store they can get a little dusty/dirty and you don’t want that in your paint!
-I dry brushed mine with a soft bristled brush first and then cleaned with a slightly damp rag.
+I dry-brushed mine with a soft-bristled brush first and then cleaned it with a slightly damp rag.

 Paint the chargers in your favorite color.
 For this project, I used chalk paint, but it would be MUCH faster to use spray paint.
 Unfortunately for me, it was 20 degrees and windy when I painted them and I was not about to waste my time trying to use spray paint.
 The chalk paint worked well, it just takes a lot of patience to get into all of the crevices.